LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 Let's start by opening the shell.
 This likely results in seeing a black window with a cursor flashing next to a dollar sign.
 This is our command line, and the `$` is the command **prompt** to show the system is ready for our input.
+The prompt can look somewhat different from system to system, but it usually ends with a `$`.

 If, when opening a command window or at any other time today, we are unsure of where we are in a computer's file system,